ehcloninger/my72mgb/_posts/2021-05-16-welcome-to-my72mgb.md

 I have a social accounts on [Twitter](https://twitter.com/my1972mgb) and [Instagram](https://www.instagram.com/my72mgb/) that I plan to use to build a small following of old friends and new friends that we meet on the road.

+### The Really Gory Details

+If you're really interested in how all this works, the underlying technologies that run this site are:

+* The [Jekyll](https://jekyllrb.com) publishing system, by GitHub
+* Microsoft [Visual Studio Code](https://code.visualstudio.com/) for editing everything that I write and keeping all the files in their proper places
+* The git version control system and the [GitHub](https://github.com) public repository hub
+* The *Windows Subsystem for Linux*, for testing on my PC prior to making it public
+* The [Netlify](https://netlify.com) build and deploy system.

+I recently switched to using Netlify after an online conversation with another Jekyll user.
+I was previously using Amazon AWS to host the site and handle all the plumbing that securely deploys and delivers the site.
+As an experiment, I tried a small site on Netlify and had it running within 15 minutes.
+That was all I needed to switch.
+It took me about 30 minutes to get Netlify configured with DNS and LetsEncrypt.

+With AWS, there's so much configuring because it's a general-purpose architecture.
+Netlify is made for my specific use case and others very similar to it.
+All the ugly parts are hidden behind a bunch of sane defaults.
+Oh, and it's free for personal use.
+Not that my $4/month bills on Amazon bothered me, but having a better system that costs nothing is pretty amazing.